Episode 6944: Plot

 At Jane Beale's (Laurie Brett) house in the country, Cindy Beale (Michelle Collins) is angry to discover that her partner and Jane's ex-husband Ian Beale (Adam Woodyatt) has been with her and assumes they are having an affair, which they deny.
 Jane also meets Cindy's ex-husband George Knight (Colin Salmon).
 Ian and Cindy's son Peter Beale (Thomas Law) arrives at the house in a van and discovers that his half-brother Bobby Beale (Clay Milner Russell), Jane's adoptive son, was hiding in the van and come with him.
 Jane reveals that she contacted Ian as she wanted to reconnect with Bobby.
 Bobby and Peter then walk in and Jane is really happy to see Bobby.
 Cindy storms out, angry that Jane covered up Bobby's killing of her daughter Lucy Beale (Hetti Bywater) back in 2014.
 Cindy admits to George that she feels insecure as Jane raised her children and George convinces her to talk to Jane.

 Gina Knight (Francesca Henry) negatively talks to her sister Anna Knight (Molly Rainford) about Anna's relationship with Bobby.
-Lauren Branning (Jacqueline Wilson) is stressed about her son Louie Beale's (Jake McNally) struggle with maths.
+Lauren Branning (Jacqueline Jossa) is stressed about her son Louie Beale's (Jake McNally) struggle with maths.
 At Peggy's nightclub, Anna leaves her drink unattended.
 Back at Jane's house, Jane and Bobby discuss their lives.
 Ian and Cindy argue about Cindy's closeness with George.
 Cindy slaps Jane and Jane exclaims that she covered up Lucy's murder to protect Bobby, and Cindy is shocked when Jane reveals that Cindy's other son, Steven Beale (Aaron Sidwell), shot her and made her infertile.
 Bobby explains that he still struggles mentally and is unsure if he wants Jane back in his life as she covered up Lucy's murder.

 At the nightclub, Anna begins to act strangely and very drunk after only drinking one drink and her friends become concerned that she has been spiked.
 Anna wanders off in the club and ends up collapsing and is followed by the man who spiked her.
 At the pub, Lauren apologises to Junior Knight (Micah Balfour) for being rude to him but reject his flirting.
 She then asks Jay Brown (Jamie Borthwick) about a vacant job at the car lot and Jay eventually offers her a trial shift.
 Cindy apologises to Jane for what Steven did and Jane apologises for what happened with Lucy.
 Ian and George then talk about Cindy and they realise that she is not good for them.
 Jane tells Cindy that she feels that Ian is lonely and deserves attention.
 Cindy demands that Ian take her home, but he refuses and threatens to end their relationship.